Samet Nangshe Viewpoint overlooking Phang Nga Bay & Phang Nga Bay Long Tail Boat Trip

 Phang Nga Bay Tour

-The trip was organised by Sayan Tours which is owned by a lovely family who explained everything and were very informative and helpful.
+The trip was organised by Sayan Tours which is owned by a lovely family who explained everything and was very informative and helpful.
 On this day it was 6 of us on the boat.

 Phang Nga Map (including Samet Nangshe Viewpoint & Phang Nga Bay)

-Related Travel Guides
+Related Thailand Travel Guides

-⤇ Destinations worth considering after Phang Nga Bay
+>>Destinations worth considering after Phang Nga Bay

-Things To Do in Ao Nang & Krabi Town
+- Ao Nang & Krabi Town

-⤇ Destinations worth considering if heading to the east coast
+>>Destinations worth considering if heading to the east coast

-⤇ Other destinations in the east coast off the beaten path
+>>Other destinations in the east coast off the beaten path

-Tai Rom Yen National Park in Surat Thani
+- Tai Rom Yen National Park in Surat Thani

 Save this page on Pinterest for later!